LukeJClayton/Discord-Music-Bot/README.md

 To start the bot itself run `node .` in the root folder

 In your discord channel run `!deploy` to initalise the commands

+# Avaliable commands

+/play SONG_URL
+- Plays a song from a youtube url

+/pause
+- Pauses the song that is currently playing

+/resume
+- Resume playback of the current song

+/queue
+- See the music queue

+/skip
+- Skip to the next song in the queue

+/join
+- Join the voice channel

+/leave
+- Leave the voice channel

+/clear
+- Clear all messages made by the bot